Arifoods/.github/profile/README.md

 ## 📜 License & Credits

-All projects in this organization are the property of **Arifoods SA** and licensed accordingly (MIT / Apache-2.0 unless noted).
+All projects in this organization are the property of **ARI Foods SA** and licensed accordingly (MIT / Apache-2.0 unless noted).

-Inspired by our company’s heritage and commitment to quality: [Arifoods SA](https://arifoods.gr).
+Inspired by our company’s heritage and commitment to quality

 ---

 We see code as flavor, architecture as recipe, and teamwork as the table.
 Let’s build amazing things together

-— The Arifoods SA Team
+— The ARI Foods SA Team